 Photo: Anne M. Eberhardt

-As I was feeding Dorado a treat the other day, I started thinking about whether senior horses with poor dentation or no teeth at all would need different treats than the ones Dorado favors, such as apples, carrots, crunchy cookies, and green grapes.
+As I was feeding Dorado a carrot the other day, I started thinking about whether senior horses with poor dentation or no teeth at all would need different treats than the ones he favors, mainly carrots after his laminitic episode last year.
 So I reached out to equine nutritionist and The Horse and TheHorse.com freelancer Kristen Janicki (MS, PAS), and she confirmed my suspicions: Owners must use caution when choosing a treat for seniors with dental issues.

 Kristen says to avoid firm-textured treats that require substantial chewing, such as like carrots, apples, and peppermints.
 Not to worry, though: she says there are several treat options for such horses.

 Soft fruits that don't require as much mastication—like bananas and grapes—are good options for horses with dental issues, she said.

 Additionally, some companies manufacture treats that are extruded, or they go through process of cooking ground grains with pressure and moist heat, then exposing them to cooler air so they "pop" like a kernel of corn.
 Kristen says these treats don't require much chewing on the horse's part, so they're great for our seniors lacking dentation.
 A word of caution: Not all treat manufacturers list whether treats are extruded on the packaging.
 You might need to contact the company to ensure you're getting an extruded treat.

 Finally, Kristen says, don't forget about simply offering a few pieces of grain designed for seniors as a treat for horses with limited dentation.
 These feeds are designed specifically for our aging horses, and are easy to chew and digest.